|

 lives.
 The blog is called Changing Lives, Changing

-Minds and is updated twice a week at
+Minds and is updated twice a week.

 http://cltl.umassd.edu/blog